PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/07 2 months later.md

 Ever since the trial under the ocean, Brittney's unwavering positivity was one of the things that brought Clara through her darkest thoughts.
 Even through the explosion, it was Brittney's music that Clara heard above the cacophany of panic and pain, it was Brittney's music that made her sing.
 "I can't seem to stay in my room these days..."
 Clara responded simply.

-Brittney's head turned slightly, the tiefling's demonic eye seeming to stare right through her, "So are you ready to give us a song?
+Brittney's head turned slightly, the tiefling's devilish eye seeming to stare right through her, "So are you ready to give us a song?
 I'm sure the kids would love to hear you play 'Drunk Dwarf Derringer'."

 Clara giggled softly at Britt's mannerisms, but shook her head, "I think I'll be ready soon...
 Ashna's fortune this morning had a violin again..."

 "Huh..."
 Britt's face furrowed as she clicked her tongue, "We finally get one girl out of her room, and the other one hides away... what is *with* you people?"
 Clara smiled in response, causing Britt to start peppering questions, "So, Ashna pulled the violin card for you again?
 Have you managed to pick it up or is it still locked away?
 Is your governess still giving you trouble?
-What's going on with you and Moidren?"
+What's going on with you and Moidren lately?"

 Moments melted into hours as they talked.
 Meandering through Alcazar, the wardens seemed lost in conversations and memories.
 They spoke of Meilin, who was on a training mission in Lelenaes Aiqua, they spoke of Ashna and Marcus and each other.
 The one conversation topic they delicately avoided was their friend Tiv.